gneu77/rx-signals/docs/rp_state_effects_start.md

 In a pure functional language (like e.g. Elm or Haskell), the side-effects are pulled up into the runtime.
 In a multi-paradigm language like JS/TS, we cannot go that far, but we can still separate/isolate side-effects from the rest of our code in a clean way.

-In the [**Using _rx-signals_**](https://github.com/gneu77/rx-signals/blob/master/docs/rx-signals_start.md) documentation, you will see how side-effect isolation by event-sources and effect-type works.
+In the [**Using _rx-signals_**](https://github.com/gneu77/rx-signals/blob/master/docs/rx-signals_start.md) documentation, you will see how side-effect isolation by event-sources, effect-type and `EffectSignalsFactory` (the latter being a higher level abstraction) works.

 ## Big Picture